aaronshenhao/RITA-Helper-Bot/README.md

 # RITA-Helper-Bot
 For the RITA Discord Bot.
-Allows users to assign languages to categories, and to group a single channel across multiple categories representing different languages.
-Allows automatic linking between all channels.
+It's purpose is to simplify connecting channels together for automatic translation.
+Currently, it assumes that each language has it's own category, and uses that to figure out a channel's language.
+A group of channels represent a single channel, split into multiple languages with automatic translation.
+The bot simplifies setting up the auto-translation by automatically calling `!tr channel from <lang1> to <lang2> for <#channel>`.

-Roughly put together for usage on a single server.
+It was roughly put together for usage on a single server.
 It'll be better to incorporate these changes into the RITA bot itself.

 ## Commands